Leiolepis: Species

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Leiolepis.

 Asexual species have arisen through hybridization of sexually-reproducing species.

 Consumption

 In the northeast region of Thailand it is popular to catch butterfly lizards and eat them.
-In the South Central Coast region of Vietnam, especially in Ninh Thuan Province, Leiolepis is considered a delicacy for its nutrional value and can fetch high prices on the market.
+In the South Central Coast region of Vietnam, especially in Ninh Thuan Province, Leiolepis is considered a delicacy for its nutritional value and can fetch high prices on the market.